The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Read your Union Bylaws here >

 Article 16, Eligibility for Elected Office

 Section 1.
-All candidates standing for elected office of the Executive Officers of the Local Union must be members and have been in continuous good standing for one (1) year prior to accepting nomination.
+All candidates standing for elected office of the Executive Officers of the Local Union must be members and have been in continuous good standing for one (1) year prior to accepting a nomination.
 The requirement for continuous good standing will be effective September 1st, 2001.

 Section 2.
-All other candidates standing for elected office of the Local or a Campus Unit must be members and have been in continuous good standing for ninety (90) days prior to accepting nomination.
+All other candidates standing for elected office of the Local or a Campus Unit must be members and have been in continuous good standing for ninety (90) days prior to accepting a nomination.
 The requirement for continuous good standing will be effective June 1st, 2001.

 Section 3.
 All candidates who were elected for office must, if applicable, follow the resignation procedures outlined in Article 14, Section 12, for positions which can not be held concurrently.

 Section 4.
-No member may serve as a member of Executive Board for more than four (4) years.
+No member may serve as a member of the Executive Board for more than four (4) years.
 No member may serve as a Campus Unit Chair for more than four (4) years.